 Fellowship participants work 3 hours at Watershed and 3 hours on the farm each weekday.
-Salad Days, Watershed’s largest fundraiser and celebration of the year, occurs during this session and fellows will also work for Watershed on Saturday, July 14 to help with the event.
+Salad Days, Watershed’s largest fundraiser and celebration of the year, occurs during this session and fellows will also work for Watershed during the Saturday of the event.
 The work at Watershed includes mixing clay and glazes, stacking wood for kiln firings, and helping with kitchen cleanup and grounds maintenance.
-On the farm, fellows can expect to focus their work in the medicinal and culinary herb garden.
-They will harvest herbs for drying, make tinctures, and tend to these spirited plants.
+On the farm, fellows can expect to work in the vegetable gardens helping with planting, weeding, harvesting, and farm maintenance.

 Fellows live in resident artist housing (double occupancy rooms with shared bath facilities) and enjoy meals with Watershed artists and staff.
 They receive free studio space and have unlimited access to the studio in the evenings and on weekends.
 Materials and firing costs are covered by the fellowship.